develprr/metamatic-blog/_posts/2023-10-22-automate-your-mongodb-queries-to-deserialize-complex-pydantic-models.markdown

-Looking at the semi-automated query, the first question that an observer might ask is, would it be better if the user didn't need to expliclitly declare which attributes have to be looked up from a joint collection but the system would implicitly know it?
+Looking at the semi-automated query, the first question that an observer might ask is, would it be better if the user didn't need to expliclitly declare which attributes have to be looked up from a joint collection but instead, the system would rather implicitly know it?

 Sure!